su8/hackzy/README.md

 ---

-The game is entirely from my tablet with CxxDroid
+The game is entirely written from my tablet with CxxDroid